DiyaHirani/light_automation/README.md

 This project aims to create a smart lighting control system that allows users to control light bulbs using hand gestures.

+This project allows users to control light bulbs using hand gestures captured by a webcam.
+The system uses the MediaPipe Holistic library to detect hand gestures, OpenCV to process images, and TensorFlow Keras and NumPy for machine learning and data analysis.
+The control of the light bulbs is implemented using an Arduino microcontroller connected to a relay that switches the bulbs on and off.

 ## Requirements